 So, how does one find allies?
 Friends, partners and family work are the first port of call for a lot of people but not everyone has that available as a resource that is actually helpful.
 Start before you need it.
 Official resources (ombudspeople, HR, a lawyer, your professional association, a mentor, teacher, the police, your level-headed colleague, your manager) are great when they are available (and not entangled in the issue).
 Look for people with shared values who demonstrate integrity in other matters.
 It’s about what people do (not what they say).
 Often the loudest ones are conspicuously absent when stands need taking, and the quiet ones that barely know you are the ones who will help you the most.

-It’s cold out there all alone.
+It’s can feel hostile out there all alone.
 Don’t go it alone where you don’t have to.